clojure-emacs/cider/README.md

 The built-in package manager isn't perfect and sometimes it messes up.
-If you just updated and encountered an error you should try the following before opening an issue: Go into the `.emacs.d/elpa` directory, delete any folders related to CIDER, restart emacs and then re-install the missing packages.
+If you just updated and encountered an error you should try the following before opening an issue: Go into the `.emacs.d/elpa` directory, delete any folders related to CIDER, restart Emacs and then re-install the missing packages.
 Note that the order here matters.

 ### I upgraded CIDER using `package.el` and nothing changed